deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_07-05/README.md

 # Cisco Tetration - Hands-On Lab

-## Module 07.05 -- Demo -- Segmentation - User-Based Policy
+## Module 07.05  Segmentation - User-Based Policy

 In this module we will configure policies that are based on the ISE Security Group tags that are propagated into Tetration from ISE when a user logs in.
 There are two desktop machines, one which will be assigned to Employees and one which will be assigned to SysAdmins.
 The users will log in from the desktop machines using the Cisco AnyConnect VPN client and will be authenticated by ISE.
 A Security Group Tag will then be propagated into Tetration as an annotation on IP address of the desktop machine.
 We will set up our policies such that Employees can gain access to the web front-end of our applications,  but will not have any other access.
 SysAdmins, on the other hand will additionally have access to manage the servers using Remote Desktop for the Windows servers and SSH for the Linux servers.